Starting with Team Science

 We all misjudge our availability once in a while, but consistently failing to deliver on commitments disrupts others’ work plans and is a major source of group dissatisfaction.
 Get buy-in for commitments and plan for both reminders and accountability.

-There are many approaches to establishing group norms, but a shared process that helps create ownership and buy-in is one key to a smoothly-functioning working group.
+easel and flipchart with a list of group norms such as: There are many approaches to establishing group norms, but a shared process that helps create ownership and buy-in is one key to a smoothly-functioning working group.

 The process can be as simple as taking 15 minutes to ask the group about their shared (and diverging) values and what those imply about how the group should function.
 The best choice for your group will depend on the mix of participants, the nature of the content, and the duration of your collaboration.

-This version is simplest and most appropiate when your group has some shared history and mainly needs a reminder to attend to their share values.
+This version is simplest and most appropriate when your group has some shared history and mainly needs a reminder to attend to their share values.
 Even so, be sure to leave enough time and space for participants to add new ideas or concerns.
 Offer some basic starting point values and norms, then ask the group to add any that haven’t been raised yet.
 Record the results and return to them at the start of meetings.

 Group Values